Beam-Connectivity/beam-connectivity.github.io/index.md

 # Life at Beam <a name="life-at-beam"></a>

-Founded in early 2020 BC (*before covid*), we are sustainably growing the team to match our new customer commitments.
+Founded in early 2020, we are sustainably growing the team to match our new customer commitments.
 So, what makes Beam special?

 🚗 We work at the cutting edge of automotive & mobility technology - Connected cars, EVs, eBikes, cyber security